 The demographic dip in the numbers of 16-year olds is levelling off and will start to show a slow incremental increase over the next few years.
-Strong marketing and effective admissions processes have seen enrolment grow: 2,141 enrolments in 2017-18 growing to 2,302 in 2019-20, core 16-19-year enrolments in 2021/22 at R04 were 2639 and 2804 at the 6 weeks mark this year.
+Strong marketing and effective admissions processes have seen enrolment grow: 2,141 enrolments in 2017-18 growing to 2,302 in 2019-20, core 16-19-year enrolments in 2021/22 at R04 were 2639 and 2804 at the 6 weeks mark in 2022/23.

 Paradoxically, as we grow, a combination of ESFA lagged funding and rurality mean that in-year enrolment increases result in greater costs e.g. student transport, for which no income is received in the year of cost.
+This year, the number of routes has grown, and the number of lunchtime services has also expanded.